April 29, 2025

 Main Benefits:

-Altra has never made a true hiking shoe—until releasing the Olympus 5 "Hike" late in 2022.
-The Olympus 5 HIKE GTX is a max cushion hiking shoe that adds some hiking features on top of that thick cushioning.
-That includes sturdier uppers that mix synthetic mesh with leather for added durability, a waterproof and breathable GORE-TEX membrane for weather protection, and grippy Vibram Megagrip outsoles with hiking (not running) traction.
-It's a pricey hiking shoe, for sure.
-But it's packed with performance and more cushioning than most hiking shoes.
-Altra's first real "hiking shoe" looks promising—giving hikers the balanced cushion/zero drop, gender-specific fit, and wide toe box that Altra's running shoes made popular.
+Altra had never made a true hiking shoe before releasing the Olympus 5 "Hike" late in 2022.
+Updated for 2025, the Olympus 6 Hike GTX is a max cushion hiking shoe that adds some hiking features on top of that thick cushioning.
+The Hike-version of the Olympus includes sturdier uppers that mix synthetic mesh with leather for added durability, a waterproof and breathable GORE-TEX membrane for weather protection, and grippy Vibram Megagrip outsoles with hiking (not running) traction.
+It's a pricey hiking shoe, for sure, but it's packed with performance.
+I liked the Olympus Hike more than I expected when I tested and reviewed the original.
+This Altra is much more protective, cushioned, and durable than the Altra Lone Peak trail runner.

 Best Fit